|David Moton (Chair)||(661) email@example.com||H 57|

 Justin's students often comment on his dry sense of humor, ability to understand the life and pressures of the community college student, and drive to push each student to work to his or her full potential.
 Many students enjoy the material he chooses and his ability to relate the readings to their real life experiences.
 According to one student, "Mr. Bell is a great professor," but you shouldn't take his "class if you're lazy"; however, "if you want to learn and be ready for [higher level classes, his] is the class" to take.
 Justin officially endorses this statement.

-Andrew grew up all over the U.S., but spent most of his youth in Miami and Destrehan, a small suburb outside of New Orleans.
+Andrew grew up all over the U.S., but spent most of his youth in Miami, Florida and Destrehan, a small suburb outside of New Orleans.
 After a three-year stint in New York City after high school, he returned to New Orleans to start college as a double major in music and English.
 Hurricane Katrina interrupted his studies in 2005, and he moved to Seattle before settling in southern California.
 It was during this time that he spent a year in South Korea for language study, and he eventually finished his BA in English at CSU Northridge in 2009.
-During the next six years, he lived in Riverside, California, where he earned his Master's in English literature from the University of California in 2009.
+During the next six years, he lived in Riverside, California, where he earned his Master's in English literature from the University of California in 2011.
 His research there focused on minority discourse, Asian American literature, African American literature, and postcolonial studies.

 John Davies is an active member of the English department at Bakersfield College, and an employee of the Kern Community College District since 2003, when he developed and taught a class/seminar on LGBTQ foster youth for the FACE program.
 In fact, his association with the district goes back even further than that.
 As a sophomore at B.C. in 1996, Davies worked as a peer tutor for several classes in the humanities.
 The education bug caught him then, and held on through a bachelor's program in English at Cal State University Fullerton and a master's at Cal State University Bakersfield.
 Before accepting a job as an English instructor in 2011, Davies briefly managed a tutoring company (Kern Oxford Tutoring) and edited a popular collection of readings on literacy called Bungee Jumping Into Reading by Sue Coates.
 Davies has also hosted a number of local poetry readings since the late nineties, and his poem "Sonnet to a Lost Lover" was published in Levan Humanities Review in 2014.
 As an English instructor, Davies has described his calling as "awakening students to the habit of thinking critically."
 The world outside of the classroom offers a vast menu of answers, but the mission of education is not to choose between them.
 A good education teaches students to ask questions, ask the right questions, and to appreciate the nuances of an examined life.
 Ironically answers come much more easily when "citizens of the world" adopt this attitude.
 Davies also subscribes to the motto that teachers learn just as much from their students as they do from him.
 He hopes to take part in this exchange for a long, long time.